Code-Institute-Submissions/sofias_bistro/README.md

 __4. Reviews__ - This tab leads to two sections:

   __i) All Reviews__ - This is where the site visitor is able to view all reviews posted by customers.
 Each posted review provides the user the option to amend or delete the posted review.

-   __ii) Add Review__ - This opens to a form whereby the site visitor is able to provide their review and rate their visit to the bistro.
+  __i) Add Review__ - This opens to a form whereby the site visitor is able to provide their review and rate their visit to the bistro.